Before it’s too late, here are pictures from my Christmas festivities. It was a good one!

 Road trip to Atlanta!
 To see my other brother’s family.
 Sunshine and clear skies.
 I listened to the first five episodes of Serial on the ride.

 My nieces!
 First order of business was a bike ride to go see their neighbor’s dog Sadie.
 In this picture, my niece is informing me that, “One time Sadie yict (licked) my pants!”
-Ha.
-They kill me.
+They make me laugh.

 The wake-up fairy committee.